Policies

 Grades

 Unless I’ve made a math error, all grades are final.
 If you need the grade, do the work.
-There’s no dishonor in struggling–that’s evidence of learning.
-But it is unfair to others to reward minimal effort.
-Everyone starts with an ‘A’.
-Being a few points shy of the grade you want is something you’ll want to address during the course, not after your final grade appears in Mountie Hub.
+There’s nothing wrong with struggling–that’s evidence of learning.
+Being of few points shy of the grade you want is an accounting issue best addressed during the course.